Rapter1990/xlsxziptotxtzip/README.md

 ### Project Definition (XLSX ZIP to TXT ZIP Conversion)

-<p> A Spring Boot service that processes a user-uploaded **ZIP file** containing one or more **Mockaroo-style XLSX files**.
-The service extracts each XLSX, converts its content into a **column-aligned TXT file**, and returns all generated TXT files wrapped in a **new ZIP archive**.
-A separate logging endpoint allows for retrieval of application logs with **pagination and sorting** capabilities. </p>
+<p> A Spring Boot service that processes a user-uploaded <b>ZIP file</b> containing one or more <b>Mockaroo-style XLSX files</b>.
+The service extracts each XLSX, converts its content into a <b>column-aligned TXT file</b>, and returns all generated TXT files wrapped in a <b>new ZIP archive</b>.
+A separate logging endpoint allows for retrieval of application logs with <b>pagination and sorting</b> capabilities. </p>

 #### End-to-end flow (Convert ZIP API):